One might say that choosing the right sort of welding machine is not a small matter.

 It is also spool gun ready and you can run the SpoolRunner 100 gun optionally.
-Setting your toggle switch to MIG mode the wire feed speed will control the MIG gun and clicking the switch for the spool gun you will be controlling its motor.
+Setting your toggle switch to MIG mode the wire feed speed will control the MIG gun and by clicking the switch for the spool gun you will be controlling its motor.

 This MIG welder is made out of very sturdy and high-quality steel.
 The idea is that it is built so it can last longer after long hours of use.
 Also, it provides efficient performance years into its usage cycle.

 This welding machine has a set of numerous built-in safety settings.
 The excellent safety feature is the added contractor that keeps the electricity “cold” until the trigger is pulled on the MIG welding gun.
 So you are completely safe even when the power cord is plugged in because of the wire electrically cold system.